exyi/coberec/docs/internals.md

 ### Metadata translation

 The reason why type definitions are translated and checked in bulk in the `CommitWaitingTypes` is that the types may be referencing each other.
-If the the types were translated and registered one after another, the backward references would be invalid and the registration to fail.
+If the types were translated and registered one after another, the backward references would be invalid and the registration to fail.

 The commit process performed by the `CommitWaitingTypes`  has these steps:
 * Types are ordered topologically in order of inheritance.
 The base types are part of the core type definition, so all base types and implemented interfaces must be declared beforehand.